KaileyLiou/Pusheen-Photo-Gallery/README.md

 # Pusheen Photo Gallery

-This is a simple website made with HTML, CSS, and JavaScript that
+A simple Pusheen-themed website with a fun photo gallery, a random fun facts generator, and a short interactive quiz.
+Built with HTML, CSS, and JavaScript.